patxoca/arv.factory/docs/source/tutorial.rst

    >>> factory()
    {'n': 1}

-Finally we may want to define a *constructor* if we plan to use the generator in metafactories:
+If we plan to use the generator in many factories it would be better definning a *constructor* and a metafactory:

 .. doctest::